MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/user/azure-stack-network-differences.md

 ---
-title: Azure Stack hálózati különbségek | Microsoft Docs
+title: Azure Stack networking differences | Microsoft Docs
-description: A hálózatkezeléssel kapcsolatos különbségek és megfontolások a Azure Stackban.
+description: Learn about differences and considerations when working with networking in Azure Stack.
 services: azure-stack
 keywords: ''
 author: mattbriggs